-Lopment in Section C2.5.
-The resulted from the large and unusual leasehold landholding of the area known as the Point Piper Estate.
-The identified precincts have different settlement patterns that demonstrated the distinguishing character elements that contribute to the overall significance of the Woollahra HCA.
-The mid Victorian development of the West to whilst the affluent of the West to
+The Woollahra HCA is divided into seven precincts reflecting the varied development patterns that resulted from the large and unusual leasehold landholding of the area known as the Point Piper Estate.
+The identified precincts have different settlement patterns that demonstrate the distinguishing character elements that contribute to the overall significance of the Woollahra HCA.

-Rosemont precinct.
+The mid Victorian development of the West Woollahra precinct attracted working class people whilst the affluent owners built large residences in extensive grounds with harbour views in the Rosemont precinct.
 The areas between the Queen Street and Nelson precincts developed as a diverse mix of residences and shops as the gaps closed.
 The suburban boom of the 1880s in Woollahra continued the slow development trend with piecemeal development by local builders in the east, the Grafton and Fletcher precincts.
 Only the Harbour View precinct, the rapid work of a single builder, demonstrates an individual housing style.

-styl is to be ri i The significant natural and built character elements to be retained for each of the precincts are
+The significant natural and built character elements to be retained for each of the precincts are